Sunday, October 06, 2024

 You decide!

 Disclosure: I personally hold gold in various forms, although readers should not imply or infer anything from this, as it reflects decisions made years ago, that may or may not be applicable today.
+If and when I add it to portfolios I will write about it.

 As always, my analysis is fact-based and intended to be as dispassionate as possible, regardless of whether or not I am a buyer, a seller, or holder of any security or asset.
 This quick, initial snapshot is no substitute for detailed research required to make investment decisions.